 - 26. The Commission considered this agenda item on the basis of document E/ESCWA/25/5, which is composed of six parts. - 1.
 Programme performance report for the biennium 2006-2007 - 27.
 The representative of the secretariat gave a presentation on ESCWA programme performance during the biennium 2006-2007, based on document E/ESCWA/25/5(Part I), which sets out the results achieved in the seven subprogrammes and the obstacles and challenges to their implementation. - 28.
 In the course of the discussion, delegates addressed the issue of social capital, the responsibility of the private sector in development and maintaining sustainability.
-They highlighted the need to support ESCWA in assuming its role of enhancing the representation of the region on the global level within a clear and unified vision; indicated the importance of assessing the developmental impact of ESCWA achievements; requested that further efforts be made in order to mobilize extrabudgetary resources; and emphasized the need to transfer expertise and build capacities in member countries, in order for them to benefit from ESCWA programmes. - 29.
+They highlighted the need to support ESCWA in assuming its role of enhancing the representation of the region on the global level within a clear and unified vision; indicated the importance of assessing the developmental impact of ESCWA achievements; requested that further efforts be made with regard to financial resources; and emphasized the need to transfer expertise and build capacities in member countries, in order for them to benefit from ESCWA programmes. - 29.
 Delegates dwelled on the quality of studies prepared by ESCWA and underlined the need for more analysis in such studies and the inclusion of country experiences from both inside and outside of the region.
 They emphasized the need to clarify the concept of integrated social policy, with a view to enabling countries to formulate such policies, and stressed that policies related to the advancement of women cannot be implemented in the absence of true commitment and the necessary funding.
 Delegates were of the view that ESCWA should make use of independent institutions in evaluation tasks in order to ensure objectivity and should be guided by good practices in defining its future activities. - 30.
 In response to the points raised by delegates, the Executive Secretary expressed his satisfaction with the transparency of the debates and assured delegates that all comments would be taken into consideration.
 He pointed out that ESCWA continues to play its role of enhancing the representation of member countries at the global level and that it would continue to issue reports about its activities to member countries.
-He also stressed that ESCWA is exerting considerable efforts to publish analytical studies that are consistent with international standards, and added that, since its establishment in 1973, ESCWA has published many valuable studies that have contributed to achieving development in member countries.
+He also stressed that ESCWA has worked hard to publish analytical studies that are consistent with international standards, and added that, since its establishment in 1973, ESCWA has published many valuable studies that have contributed to achieving development in member countries.
 The Executive Secretary referred to the difficulties involved in obtaining statistics from some member countries, which impede accurate evaluation. - 31.
-In that regard, the representative of the secretariat pointed out that the Commission accords high priority to its normative and analytical work and noted that the Secretary-General has submitted his proposal to enhance ESCWA research and analytical capacity in key development areas, within the context of his report to the General Assembly on "Improving the effective and efficient delivery of the mandates of development-related activities and revised estimates relating to the programme budget for the biennium 2008-2009" (A/62/708).
+In that regard, the representative of the secretariat pointed out that the Commission understands the importance of analytical studies and requested that the Secretariat of the United Nations provide ESCWA with the necessary budget for conducting such studies.
+He also stated that the Commission calls on member countries with successful experiences to document their success for the benefit of other countries.
+He stressed that the Commission was cooperating with other United Nations and regional organizations in order to confront the crises of food and climate change, and explained that ESCWA has established joint committees and implemented projects for sharing experience with respect to trade and the environment in Jordan, the Syrian Arab Republic and Yemen, and with regard to energy in Qatar.
+He stressed that ESCWA has sought expertise from foreign institutions and has been guided by the opinions of member countries and those who benefit from its services in its evaluation of its activities.